PaulZC/Iridium_9603_Beacon/LEARN.md

 ## Licence

 This project is distributed under a Creative Commons Share-alike 4.0 licence.
-Please refer to section 5 of the licence for the “Disclaimer of Warranties and Limitation of Liability”.
+Please refer to section 5 of the licence for the "Disclaimer of Warranties and Limitation of Liability".

 Enjoy!